emkartch/the_road_to_rainbow/README.md

 **Important Note**: As of 9/16, the name "The Road to Rainbow" won't currently make sense for the gameplay, but will make sense after more polish.

+9/17-9/19 – Worked with instructor to fix stagger animation overlap issues – 45 minutes

 Assets from:

 - Godot Demo Projects Repo - https://github.com/godotengine/godot-demo-projects/tree/master